aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 - If the user specifies an incompatible `architecture` in the provisioner spec, or incompatible `kubernetes.io/arch` in their pod spec, then the launch template won't work.
-- Users may be confused trying to figure out how to support multiple architectures in the same cluster (that is, they may find it difficult to figure out that they need two provisioners)
+- Users who want to specify their own launch template may be confused trying to figure out how to support multiple architectures in the same cluster (that is, they may find it difficult to figure out that they need two provisioners)